xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 $ Cmd> Guidance
 ```

-##### User study
+#### User study

-Start the three terminal windows and launch the corresponding launch files.
+Start three terminal windows and launch the corresponding launch files as mentioned above.

 execute the command
 ```